Geographers are in demand, with opportunities for employment continually expanding.

-The Bachelor of Science in geography at Ship prepares graduates for a wide range of employment opportunities.
+The Bachelor's of Science in geography at Ship prepares graduates for a wide range of employment opportunities.
 Some examples are, consulting firms, federal, state, and local governmental agencies, as well as in higher education.
 Many employment opportunities are available for individuals trained in environmental planning, geographic information systems, cartography, remote sensing, and computer mapping.

 The bachelor of science in education degree programs prepare students for teaching in the middle school, junior high, and senior high levels.
 Because many elementary and high school programs have added or strengthened geography courses, the demand for good geography teachers has increased.

 Most geographers eventually work in four basic career fields: business, government, planning, or teaching.
-A strong internship program and alumni network has been developed to assist majors in the job selection process.
+At Ship, a strong internship program and alumni network has been developed to assist majors in the job selection process.
+This helps students find employment in well-respected positions following graduation.
 Over the past 20 years we’ve assisted thousands of students in landing quality internships and jobs in the environmental field.

 - County planning organizations — Franklin County Planning Commission and Tri-County Planning Commission